apache/doris-website/versioned_docs/version-3.0/admin-manual/config/be-config.md

 * Description: Doris comes with its own time zone database.
 If the time zone file is not found in the system directory, the data in that directory is enabled.
 * Default: "${DORIS_HOME}/zoneinfo"

+### Compute and Storage Disaggregated Mode

+#### `deploy_mode`

+* Default: ""

+* Description:  The mode in which BE runs. `cloud` indicates the decoupled storage-compute mode.

+#### `meta_service_endpoint`

+Default: ""

+* Description: Endpoints of the meta service should be specified in the format 'host1:port,host2:port'.
+This value is usually delivered by the FE to the BE by the heartbeat, no need to configure.